vectordotdev/vector/docs/specs/instrumentation.md

 For performance reasons, as demonstrated in [pull request #8383], instrumentation SHOULD be batched whenever possible:

-- Telemtry SHOULD emit for entire event batches, not each individual event.
+- Telemetry SHOULD emit for entire event batches, not each individual event.
   [RFC 9480] describes Vector's batching strategy.
 - Benchmarking SHOULD prove that batching produces performance benefits.
   [Issue 10658] could eliminate the need to batch for performance improvements.